 4. Once the water boils, add the potatoes and green beans and boil for 5 minutes, until crisp-tender.
 Remove the green beans and immediately rinse under cold water.

 5. Test the potatoes to see if they’re done, if not give them a minute more, then remove from the water.

 6. Add the drained green beans and potatoes to the tomatoes and stir to combine.

-Click here for the recipe for Lemon Vinaigrette
+Click here for the recipe for Dijon Vinaigrette